Skip to content

 What if paneflow is not found in my PATH?

-Add it once per shell:
+Add it once for your shell:

 bash (~/.bashrc):